Bank Pricing Strategy: Royal Commission Calls Out Bad Sales and Pricing Practices in the Big Four Banks 🏦

 Bankers may all say they’re inaction to drive improvements for customers comes down to red tape, regulation and restrictions.
 However, it seems bankers use legal jargon, regulations, law and red tape as an excuse for poor customer service, misrepresentation, and fraud – a ‘get out of jail card’ (quite literally).
 In a way, more red tape propagates the rot in the banking system, rather than regulates it.

-After the Royal Commission inquiry, NAB chiefs have resigned, and the Royal Commission condemns greed of the financial sector; calling for the ‘rot’ to be removed from Australian banking institutions.
+After the Royal Commission inquiry, NAB chiefs have resigned, and the Royal Commission condemns greed of the financial sector; calling to remove the ‘rot’ from Australian banking institutions.
 But is systemic change really on the cards in Australia?
 Probably, not.

 Is a ‘service led’ strategy one which will disrupt a rotten banking system and deliver real value to banking customers?

-An answer maybe Brian Hartzer may wish to share with us all.
+An answer may be that Brian Hartzer may wish to share with us all.

 As we know now, these two banking models are two very different bank strategies.
 There is an urgent need for Bank CEOs and boards to communicate change clearly and simply to their customers and shareholders.